Link verbs

 A pistol fired to start the race.

 VIII.
-Delexical verbs like have, take, make and give
+Delexical verbs like have, take,

 Delexical verbs: